-While teachings like Buddhism are largely contemplative in style, the Western Mysteries are more interactive.
+While teachings like Buddhism are largely contemplative in style, the Western Mysteries are more interactive (See one student’s blog).
 Most of our arts and sciences, which enrich the modern world, were discovered and developed by initiates of the Mysteries: what started out as alchemy became chemistry, astrology became astronomy, and spiritual development became psychology.
 While left-brain analytics have created “hard” science, the early “scientists” still had right-brain inclinations: witness Leonardo da Vinci and his marriage of art and science.
 Some consider that right-brain insights informed the left-brain dialectic.

 Galileo didn’t just believe in astrology: he practiced it, taught it to medical students, and conducted it for aristocratic patrons, who needed to know optimal days for alliances and military maneuvers.
 Historians have estimated that Sir Isaac Newton wrote more than a million words of alchemical notes throughout his lifetime.

 Balancing the Left and Right Brain for a Balanced World